Golden Arms Redemption

 Golden Arms Redemption is the debut solo studio album by American rapper U-God.
+It was released on October 19, 1999, via Wu-Tang Records and Priority Records.

+Background

-It was released on October 19, 1999 via Wu-Tang/Priority Records.
-Recording sessions took place at Quad Recording Studios, at Studio 57, at Unique Recording Studios and at 36 Chambers in New York, and at Studios South in Miami.
-Production was handled by True Master, Inspectah Deck, Homicide, Bink!, Hak Da Navigator, John The Baptist, Omonte "O" Ward, and RZA, who also served as executive producer together with U-God.
+The recording sessions took place at Quad Recording Studios, at Studio 57, at Unique Recording Studios and at 36 Chambers in New York City, and at Studios South in Miami.
+The production was handled by True Master, Inspectah Deck, Homicide, Bink!, Hak Da Navigator, John The Baptist, Omonte "O" Ward, and RZA, who also served as executive producer together with U-God.
 It features guest appearances from Leatha Face, Hell Razah, Inspectah Deck, Method Man, Raekwon and Drey Wit Da Y. The album peaked at number 58 on the Billboard 200 and number 15 on the Top R&B/Hip-Hop Albums in the United States.
 It spawned two singles: "Bizarre" and "Dat's Gangsta".
 Its lead single reached number seven on the Hot Rap Songs.
 The song "Rumble" was used as the main song for the video game Wu-Tang: Shaolin Style.

+Critical reception

+The Independent noted that, "with RZA overseeing production, and Raekwon, Method Man and Inspectah Deck chipping in phrases here and there, the album follows the Wu-Tang tradition of impassioned invective, mangled metaphor and its own internal logic."